 In 1994, Australia signed the Agreement between Australia and the European Community on Trade in Wine.
 The Agreement was the first wine agreement signed outside Europe and has treaty status.
-The Agreement provided mutual recognition of winemaking practices as well as recognition of geographical indications and traditional expressions.
+The Agreement harmonised winemaking practices as well as established protection for geographical indications and traditional expressions.
 Another immediate benefit was the reduction in analytical requirements for the European Import Certificate of analysis.
 The Agreement also required Australia to phase-out the use of certain European regions.